Mt. Teapot, Mt Banping and Mt. Canguanliao with Panoramic Views of Mountain and Ocean. A Bonus Hike to Mt. Nanzilin

 GPS coordinates of the trailhead near Gold Museum: 25.106738, 121.859866

-I took a slow stroll here before it got crowded with tourists in February 2021, and this reminded me of why many people including myself love Jinguashih and Jiufeng so much.
-The old buildings, history and mountains make this place so unique.
+I took a stroll here before it got crowded with tourists in the early morning, and this reminded me of why many people, including myself, love Jinguashih and Jiufen so much.
+The old buildings, history, and mountains make this place so unique.

 Two Trailheads to Reach Mt.
 Teapot

-The first option is you can start from Quanji Temple, take the road to the parking lot.
-If you take this one, you get to see Yingyang Sea very close and the views from the parking lot are great.
-Then you just follow the signs and stairs, and you will find the trailhead to Mt.
+The first option is from Quanji Temple, taking the road to the parking lot.
+If you take this one, you can see the Yingyang Sea, and the views from the parking lot are great.
+Then you follow the signs and stairs, and you will find the trailhead to Mt.
 Teapot.

 The second one is you can visit Gold Museum first and then take the trailhead near the museum to Mt.
 Teapot.
 You will see a sign pointing the direction to Mt.
 Teapot.
 This trail is obvious, just endless stairs.